jimmo/ncss-embedded/chapters/12-lab-exercises.md

     * overlapping lines
     * rough surfaces

     Finally at the end of the course, your bit:bot will drive into a box.
-Your robot should detect that this has occured using the top-mounted light sensors and stop at the end.
+Your robot should detect that this has occurred using the top-mounted light sensors and stop at the end.

 2. **The Time Trial**